Iraqi Woman With Green Card Dies After Being Refused Entry For Medical Treatment

 — Tom McKay (@thetomzone) February 1, 2017

-The executive order signed by President Trump prohibits travelers from Libya, Yemen, Somalia, Iran, Syria, Sudan and Iraq from entering America for the next 90 days, so that individuals with extremist ties can be prevented from entering the United States.
-Despite being an American citizen, Hager says he is worried with the new development, wondering where he will go next, if he is no more welcome in the country he grew up in.
+The executive order signed by President Trump prohibits travelers from Libya, Yemen, Somalia, Iran, Syria, Sudan, and Iraq from entering America for the next 90 days, so that individuals with extremist ties can be prevented from entering the United States.
+Despite being an American citizen, Hager says he is worried about the new development, wondering where he will go next, if he is no more welcome in the country he grew up in.

 “This is our home.
 We’ve been here for too long, we’ve been here since we were kids.
 If I’m not wanted overseas in Iraq and I’m not wanted here, then where do I go?
 What am I supposed to do with my family?”